 Steps to RTO Hypothecation Removal from RC after Car Loan Closure

-The term hypothecation (HP) simply means submitting a collateral or entity for a loan you have to take.
+The term hypothecation (HP) simply means submitting collateral or entity for a loan you have to take.
 If you cannot repay the loan, the lender seizes control over the submitted collateral.
-In case of a car loan, the car itself becomes the collateral.
+In the case of a car loan, the car itself becomes the collateral.
 Once you are done paying off the car loan, you should get the hypothecation removed from the RC (registration certificate) of the car.

 HP termination is an application to make the entry of termination for the agreement of lease, hire purchase, or hypothecation agreement in the HP certificate.
 You have to go to the nearest RTO office for HP termination.